Lower Ethereum (ETH) Withdrawal Fees are Here!

 ERC20 is the original token standard for Ethereum.
 Tokens that follow the ERC20 standard are built on the Ethereum blockchain, which is known for its robust security, decentralized nature, and widespread adoption in the crypto world.

-When you withdraw tokens via the ERC20 network on Ndax, the transaction is processed through the Ethereum blockchain.
+When you withdraw tokens via the ERC-20 network on Ndax, the transaction is processed through the Ethereum blockchain.
 This means it will be subject to Ethereum’s network fees.
-It's important to note with our recent update Ndax now charges a withdrawal fee of 0.00199 ETH for ERC20 withdrawals, which helps cover the cost of processing the transaction on the Ethereum network.
+Ndax charges a withdrawal fee for ETH withdrawals on the Ethereum network (currently shown as 0.00199 ETH on the Ndax platform, subject to change).

 ERC20 is widely supported across exchanges, wallets, and decentralized applications (dApps), making it a reliable option for most users.
 If you prioritize compatibility with the broader Ethereum ecosystem, ERC20 is a solid choice.